DanielMSchmidt/project-ideas/README.md

 Compare both in terms of usability, stability, speed of development, etc

-### Best News Resource

-Podcasts, Blogs, etc, all RN / JS related

 ### React Native rendering performance

 When to use which technique (idleTime, animationFrame, interactionHandle)

-### Build a TSA App even faster
+### Build a demo application with Shoutem UI toolkit

-Build an App that randomly points left or right on click in under 10 minutes.
-[Here is the 10 minute approach](https://www.youtube.com/watch?v=6GEpqmPL3bg)
+Maybe something E-Commerce like or a list of podcast or sth similar.
+[Shoutem](https://shoutem.github.io/ui/)

 ## Archive

 Blog posts or projects that are actually done.

+### Best News Resource

+Podcasts, Blogs, etc, all RN / JS related

 ### [I <3 ES6 (simple stuff)](https://medium.com/@dschmidt1992/the-benefit-of-transpiling-es2015-e84ad0fde0c1#.q3qp5j4ui)